There are many prejudices about silk. What if we were to wring their necks?!

 We have, however, thought of the smallest budgets by developing a silk and cotton range:

-4 - Silk slips!
+4 - Silk is slippery!

 FALSE!

-So beware of unscrupulous merchants selling polyester satin for silk satin.
+Beware of unscrupulous merchants selling polyester satin for silk satin.

-It's like comparing a chipboard panel to a solid oak plank!
+You might as well compare a chipboard panel to a solid oak plank!

 5 - Silk is fragile!